SNICScienceCloud/technical-training/model-serving/README.md

   -- start_instance.py
 ```

-Open the files and try to understand the steps. _You need to setup variable values in the start_instance.py script._
+Open the files and try to understand the steps. _NOTE: You need to setup variable values in the start_instance.py script._

 -------------

 In order to run this code, you need to have OpenStack API environment running.

-_NOTE that Openstack APIs are only need to be installed on the client VM_.
+_NOTE: Openstack APIs are only need to be installed on the client VM._

 Follow the instructions available on the following links: